Naman-Pal/SIHMON/ceng355report.md

 - Cable Management: Openings were included to facilitate power and peripheral connections to the Raspberry Pi.

-- Network Connectivity: Accommodations were made to allow for Ethernet adapter connection without compromising the case's structure.
+- Network Connectivity: Accommodations were made to allow for an Ethernet adapter connection without compromising the case's structure.

 - Ventilation: Holes were strategically placed for airflow to prevent overheating.